balarav/CamapaignManagementSystem-Documents/README.md

 PS: Please, try to use the concepts that we have discussed during our sessions.

 ## Node app
-Create a node JS app that serves data from database.
+Create a node app that serves data from database.

-For creating node app.
-Please find the below instructions.
+Please find the instructions below.
-- Create new folder,
+- Create new folder
 - Create a js filer under the folder

 ```